justynath/read-and-grow/README.md

 <hr>

-**About Us**
+### About Us

-  - A short information about the book club and it purpose.
+- An information about the book club and its purpose.
 - An invitation to check the current reading section with more details about oncoming meetup.
 It contains a link to allow intuitive navigation on the website.

   <details><summary>About Us Screenshot</summary>